 "...Espinoza delivers a killer organ solo on this strong opener." - Blinded By Sound (review of Charlie Ballantine: Providence)

 Joshua holds a Masters Degree in Jazz studies and a minor in classical piano performance from Indiana University where he studied with pianists Jean-Louis Haguenauer and Luke Gillespie.
 He received a Bachelor of Music degree in Piano Performance from Furman University in Greenville, SC, where he studied with Ruby Morgan.
 While at Furman, Josh was a winner of Furman's Biennial Concerto Competition, performing the final movement of Bartók's Piano Concerto No. 3 with the Furman Symphony Orchestra under the baton of composer Jay Bocook.

-Josh is an active performer, playing regularly with his trio (The Joshua Espinoza Trio) and other local groups in jazz venues across the country.
-Joshua maintains a rigorous musical schedule of performing, accompanying, and teaching students of all ages.
-Josh was born in Honolulu, Hawaii, and grew up in Greensboro, North Carolina.
+Joshua is an active performer, playing regularly with his trio (The Joshua Espinoza Trio) and other local groups in jazz venues across the country.
+Joshua maintains a rigorous musical schedule of performing and teaching students of all ages from his home studio.
+Joshua was born in Honolulu, Hawaii, and grew up in Greensboro, North Carolina.
 He is currently a freelance pianist, composer, and teacher in Baltimore, MD.